Pomax/BezierInfo-2/components/sections/flattening/content.en-GB.md

     coord = _coord
 ```

-We start with the first coordinate as reference point, and then just draw lines between each point and its next point.
+We start with the first coordinate as our reference point, and then just draw lines between each point and its next point.

 </div>